OpenStickCommunity/Hardware/Flatbox Rev 5 RGB/README.md

 ## How to order a board

 All of the boards so far have been ordered though JLCPCB.
 Due to minimum order numbers you would get five of these at a time.
-As a bonus, if you do not choose to have all of the populated with parts you will still have usable boards as basic Flatbox Rev 5 boards.
+As a bonus, if you do not choose to have all of them populated with parts you will still have usable boards as basic Flatbox Rev 5 boards.
 Here are the steps to make your first order and what options I choose along the way.

 Please note that you will need to source and solder your own Waveshare RP2040 Zero board as that is not a part JLC can get and assemble for you.